NVlabs/FPSci/docs/experimentConfigReadme.md

     * `hitSoundVol` provides the volume (as a float) for the hit sound to be played at (default is `1.0`).
     * `destroyedSound` is a filename for the sound to play when the target is both hit and destroyed.
     * `destroyedSoundVol` provides the volume (as a float) for the destroyed sound to be played at (default is `10.0`).
+    * `destroyDecal` the decal to show when destroyed
+    * `destroyDecalScale` a scale to apply the the destroy decal

 #### Target Configuration Example
 An example target configuration snippet is provided below: